Prostate Cancer Treatment In Hyderabad

 It is still unknown as to what causes prostate cancer.
 However, give below are certain risk factors that make it more likely of being diagnosed with prostate cancer:

-People who are aged above 50 have a higher risk of being diagnosed with prostate cancer.
+- Age: People who are aged above 50 have a higher risk of being diagnosed with prostate cancer.
 It is very rare for men below the age of 45 to be diagnosed with prostate cancer.

-It is known that prostate cancer generally is more common in Black colored people than white-colored people.
+- Ethnicity or Race: It is known that prostate cancer generally is more common in Black colored people than white-colored people.
 Similarly, Hispanic and Asian people have a lower risk of being diagnosed with prostate cancer as compared to white or black people.

-Family history plays a huge role in developing prostate cancer.
+- Family History: Family history plays a huge role in developing prostate cancer.
 If there is any close relative who has a history of prostate cancer, then there will be a higher chance of being diagnosed with it.

-Genetic factors such as changes to BRCA1 and BRCA2 genes can increase the risk of being diagnosed with prostate cancer.
+- Genetic Factors: Genetic factors such as changes to BRCA1 and BRCA2 genes can increase the risk of being diagnosed with prostate cancer.
 The mutations in these genes can even increase the risk of developing breast cancer.
 Apart from this, men who were born with Lynch Syndrome have a high risk of developing prostate as well as other types of cancers.

 Other factors that may influence the risk of developing prostate cancer include: